uprun/Skills/README.md

 #NOTE: this is pet project, I am not trying to make it very efficient, I just want to play with some ideas.

-The idea behind this project is that I want to keep track of progress in learning some topic, but time to time I forget what I have learnt and usually do not keep links to articles which I already read.
+The idea behind this project is that I want to keep track of progress in learning some topics, but time to time I forget what I have learnt and usually do not keep links to articles which I already read.
 And I have a lot of topics in which I am interested in, so I would like to see them all grouped in one place.